As an eCommerce company that gets more than 2 BILLION monthly website visitors, Amazon, the “earth’s biggest store” hardly needs any introduction.

 How you can do it: Make the first step for your customer to leave a review “one-click easy” by clicking on a star rating.
 Once they’ve started the first step, ask for a full-text review.
 Make sure to put your product recommendation widget on the page for more cross-sell opportunity.

-What they look like: This email will vary based on the type of sales event.
+What it looks like: This email will vary based on the type of sales event.
 Here is one Amazon sent for Cyber Monday.

 When you receive it: Amazon is pretty shameless about promoting their time-limited sales events.
 So, your inbox might look like this leading up to a big sales event: